 WIIFM will capture hearts

 Followers actually want a leader with a compelling vision of the future and research shows they respond to a leader who can articulate a vision reflecting their own aspirations.
-It needs to be engaging, capture their hearts and get them to pay attention.
-Those who hear it should want to be a part of it.
+It needs to be engaging, capture their hearts and make them pay attention.
+Those who hear it should actually want to be a part of it.

 So what does your vision of the future look like – what’s the image?
 When you make colleagues travel with you, what will they see?
 Will they be able to visualize it, remember and make an effort to achieve it?